JSjags/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # 0x06-pointers_arrays_strings

 ## 0-strcat.c
-- Write a function that concatenates two strings.
+- A function that concatenates two strings.

+## 1-strncat.c
+- A function that concatenates two strings using no more than n bytes from src.